alisaifee/coredis/docs/source/compatibility.rst

 RPUSH
 *****

-Append one or multiple elements to a list
+Appends one or more elements to a list.
+Creates the key if it doesn't exist.

 - Documentation: `RPUSH <https://redis.io/commands/rpush>`_
 - Implementation: :meth:`~coredis.Redis.rpush`